nk2IsHere/dart_dataclass/dataclass/README.md

 `@DataClass` annotation used for dataclass_generator

-The DataClass generator generates base class for your data class with methods:
+The DataClass generator generates mixin for your data class with methods:

 - equals (operator ==)
 - hashCode